Review Analysis Conclusion

 How to Compare Reviews

 Not all high ratings mean the same thing.
-A product with 1,000 reviews and a 4.5-star average usually has enough feedback to reveal consistent patterns, whereas a 5.0 rating from three reviews may reflect limited testing.
+A product with hundreds of reviews and a 4.5-star average usually has enough feedback to reveal consistent patterns, whereas a 5.0 rating from a handful of reviews may reflect limited testing.
 Read the negative comments first; they often highlight fitment issues, premature wear, or packaging problems that affect shop workflow.

 For full machines, pay attention to reviews that discuss setup difficulty, noise levels, and the quality of the finished rotor surface.
 For consumables and accessories, look for remarks about exact cross-reference matches and whether the item performed over dozens of uses rather than just one install.
 Photos posted by reviewers can also confirm physical dimensions and build quality better than stock images.